giorrrgio/tambur.js/README.md

 };
 ```

 However, this won't be necessary most of the time.
-It is more important that you can process the messages being published in your stream.
+Your main job is to process the messages published in your stream.
 It is as easy as:

 ```javascript
 stream.onmessage = function(msg) {